isomerpages/moe-bendemeersec/_student-development/Student Leadership.md

 knowledge and values to first lead themselves before leading others.
 To better harness their potential, students will gain awareness of their strengths and work on areas that need improvement.
-They will be supported with progressive training and various leadership opportunities e.g., Class Committees, Class Chairpersons, CCA leaders, to practise their leadership skills as they grow in the self, team and thought leadership dimensions.</p>
+They will be supported with progressive training and various leadership opportunities, e.g. Class Committees, Class Chairpersons, CCA leaders, to practise their leadership skills as they grow in the self, team and thought leadership dimensions.</p>
 <p><strong>Mentor</strong>
 </p>
 <p>The value of care and establishing strong relationships are key to student
 leadership development.
-Student leaders will be mentored by their significant adults e.g., Form Teachers, Alumni, CCA Coaches/Instructors.
+Student leaders will be mentored by their significant adults, e.g. Form Teachers, Alumni, CCA Coaches/Instructors.
 They will mentor them through guided reflections so that they can maximize their learning experiences.
 Conversely, student leaders will be urged to invest in quality relationships - build their teams and mentor their juniors and